-What is the Center for Clinical & Translational Science
+What is the Center for Clinical and Translational Science (CCTS)?

-The University of Utah Center for Clinical and Translational Science (CCTS) serves as an academic home for clinical and translational research, developing innovative health services for the community and researchers, and training a new generation of clinical and translational investigators.
+The center serves as an academic home for clinical and translational research, developing innovative health services for the community and health researchers, and training a new generation of clinical and translational investigators.
 Four foundations of discovery compose the center: Clinical Trials Support, Population Health, Precision Medicine, and Workforce Development, and these foundations provide support for T1 to T4 research.